26 Best Places To Visit In Spiti Valley: A Detailed Guide

 The weather during this time is most pleasant and you can enjoy everything from its gorgeous architecture, traverse through its barren hills, ride to the greatest of altitudes with ease, and even encounter some of its peculiar wildlife.
 The temperature in Spiti in summer ranges from 15°C to 20°C with cool winds in the day and cold nights, which also make it one of the top destinations for backpacking in Himachal.

 Prefer snowy landscapes over summer bliss?
-Visit Spiti in winter.
+Visit Spiti in winter and explore the utmost beautiful Spiti Valley places to visit.

 Spiti experiences harsh winter conditions during the months from November to January where the temperature dips as low as -30°C on many nights.
 In addition to this, a lot of major routes as well as a few prominent places to visit in Spiti Valley are closed off due to snow, making winter a somewhat unsuitable time to travel to Spiti for many.